amd/ZenDNN/docs/operator/decision_tree.md

 ### Code Generation

-The trained decision tree is automatically converted to C++ conditional statements and integrated directly into ZENDNN* source files.
+The trained decision tree is automatically converted to C++ conditional statements and integrated directly into ZenDNN source files.

 ### Key Characteristics